 Do you ever need to repot the areca palm?

 Vacationing in the tropics allows you to soak in the sun and breathe in the fresh air from palm trees and other tropical plants.
-An areca palm is a great choice to bring this rejuvenating energy into your home.
-Though caring for this palm requires special attention, the benefits of both style and health perks make it all worth it.
-With these care tips, you’re sure to have the healthiest areca palm possible in your home.
+An areca palm is a great choice to bring this rejuvenating tropical energy into your home.
+Though caring for this palm requires special attention, the benefits of both style and health make it all worth it.
+With these areca palm care tips, you’re sure to have the healthiest indoor plant possible in your home.

 - The best hanging indoor plants for your living room to give you a relaxing vibe